 (c) a concession or exemption does or does not apply;

-“taxation Act” includes the First Home Owner Grant Act 2000.
+taxation Act includes the First Home Owner Grant Act 2000.

-(2) For the purposes of this Division a Bill is “before” a House of Parliament if the second reading of the Bill in that House has been moved but the Bill has not been passed by the House.
+(2) For the purposes of this Division a Bill is before a House of Parliament if the second reading of the Bill in that House has been moved but the Bill has not been passed by the House.

 [Section 129 inserted by No. 31 of 2008 s.
 28.]